 Baptism & Pre-Jordan

-The birth of a child is a most beautiful and wonderful event.
+The birth of a child is a beautiful and wonderful event.
 Needless to say, you have been preparing in many ways for this event from the moment you learned of the expected birth.
 Most likely you have been in close consultation with your medical doctor and with the hospitals that provide various classes in preparation for the birth.
 This is as it should be because a child changes its parents' lives.
 You will never be the same again as you welcome with love this new life into your lives.

 Baptism is an important event for you in the life of your child.
 The people of God, the Church, made present in the local parish have an important part to play in the baptism of children.
-The priests at the Parish of St. Pius X represent that community and we wish to assure you that we will do all that we can to help make your child's baptism a meaningful and sacramental event.
+The priest at the Parish of St. Pius X represent that community and we wish to assure you that we will do all that we can to help make your child's baptism a meaningful and sacramental event.
 The guidelines are intended to explain what preparation is required and, hopefully, answer some questions you might have.
 Please feel free to ask any questions or make any requests if they are not addressed.

 - Parents must be registered members of the parish.
 (Exceptions require the pastor's approval.)